pchemguy/spec-kit/templates/feature-decomposition.md

 1. **Given** [initial state], **When** [action], **Then** [expected outcome]
 2. ...

-#### Edge Cases

-Valid but non-trivial scenarios that must be handled correctly.

 #### Exceptions

-Rejected operations and their expected behavior (must align with global policies).
+Rejected scenarious and their expected behavior (must align with global policies).

-#### Preconditions (optional)

-Conditions that must be satisfied for the feature to be applicable.

 ---